What is “hacking?”

 are free to use other tools as well.

-Is there a flyer I can use to advertise this at my school?
+Is there informational material I can use to advertise this at my school?

 I’m still a bit confused…